Dantian qi and qigong

 For example, during standing meditation, how your arms, hands, and legs posture and where your Shen shall connect will nourish qi in different areas.
 But before that, you need to understand what qi and qigong are.

 The third method is sound meditation.
-For example, Hun Yuan Ling Tong mantra is a great qigong sound meditation.
+For example, qigong mantra practice is a great qigong sound meditation.
 It can boost all three Dantian qi.
 In your daily qigong practice, picking the right qigong music can also help cultivate qi in different locations.

 If you want to experience those three different methods, follow the Onenergy qigong programs.
 Our programs are built-in into our qigong and meditation App.